seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

         - Update personal information (address, email, password) with valid and invalid data.
     - Expected Outcome:
         - Ensure changes are saved correctly and validation messages appear for invalid data.
-6. Create and Manage a Saved Search:
+6. Create a Saved Search:
     - Test functionalities:
         - Perform a search for a product.
         - Click on the "Save this search" button.
         - Verify that the search is saved to the user's saved searches.
         - Navigate to the saved searches page.
-        - Verify that the saved search is listed and can be edited or deleted.
+        - Verify that the correct product is saved and is listed.
     - Test Data:
         - Save searches for different product categories.
-        - Edit and delete saved searches.
     - Expected Outcome:
-        - Verify that searches are saved, edited, and deleted as expected.
+        - Verify that searches are saved to the saved searches page.
 7. Click on the "Sign up" link.
     - Test functionalities:
         - Enter valid credentials.